mpdf/mpdf.github.io/css-stylesheets/default-stylesheet.md

     textarea { vertical-align: top; }
 {% endhighlight %}

-<p>The following values will restore behaviour of 2.2 versions:</p>
+The following values will restore behaviour of 2.2 versions:

 {% highlight php %}